stanislawbartkowski/CivilizationEngine/README.md

 ## SETCAPITAL, SETCITY, SPENDTRADE

-List of points where city can be build or cities where trade can be spend to beef up production
+List of points where a city or capital can be build or cities where trade can be spend to beef up production

 Format: